Whiteknight/whiteknight.github.com/stage/rosella_test_redux.md

 If you use a custom TestCase type, you do need to provide certain attributes by name, but you can add additional attributes and even methods if you want them to be available in all your tests.

+There are more configurability options which I can add in the future.
+I already have a few new ideas in mind, although I don't know when I will get to work on implementing them.
+Many new changes and additions will be simple to make in the new test architecture.

 ## Future Work